codeandwine/AdventureGame/README.md

         print_pause(f"Sorry, {option} is an invalid input.
 Try again!\n", 1.5)
 ```

 Other changes included changing the enemy and weapon variables from being global variables.
-Instead they're introduced as part of the game function that begins the journey of the connected funcitons.
+Instead they're introduced as part of the game function that begins the journey of the connected functions.

 ```Python
 def valid_input(instructions, options):